bdusell/jitsu/README.md

 The Phrame bootstrapping code does some additional configuring for a saner development experience.

+* Sets up class auto-loading
+* Uses a flexible, general-purpose configuration system which allows an application to be served from an arbitrary mounting point and document root
 * Activates intelligible error reporting in development mode and silences errors in production mode
 * Uses a robust routing mechanism which uses local `.htaccess` files and